pavkovatereza/SQL-project-Maven-pizza-challenge/README.md

 The majority of orders were placed between 11 and 23 with rush hours 12-14 and 17-19.
 Orders after 10 pm are not very common except for Friday and Saturday.
 I would recommend changing the opening hours to Su-Th 11-22 Fr+Sa 11-23.
 Due to the decreasing amount of orders after rush hours I would suggest creating some special offers for orders after 21 for weekdays (Mo-Th) or before 12 for weekends (Saturday and Sunday early lunch).
 Ideas on promotions for orders of 5 and more pizzas should be discussed as well.

-To increase revenue for the restaurant, I would recommend increasing the price of the most sold pizzas The Big Meat, The Classic Deluxe, The Barbecue Chicken, and also increasing the price of The Pepperoni pizza as the cheapest pizza on the menu.
+The dataset shows The Big Meat pizza is sold only in small size, even though it should be offered in medium and large size as well.
+To increase revenue for the restaurant, I would recommend increasing the price of the most sold pizzas The Big Meat small, The Classic Deluxe, The Barbecue Chicken, and also increasing the price of The Pepperoni pizza as the cheapest pizza on the menu.

 As the restaurant has only one pizza in XXL with only 28 pieces sold/year, I would consider adding more options (the most sold/favorite types) for this size and creating a weekend/lunch offer for XXL pizzas.
 The effectiveness of this step should be reviewed with new data.